16 Amazing Benefits of Travel : How Travel Makes You

-You could miss your flight, ahead of a visa run you’ve already organised, you could be held hostage to your bank login by the ‘verification text to a mobile number you don’t have’ scenario, or you could have your Airbnb or House Sitting job or other accommodation cancel on you – the night you arrive.
+You could miss your flight, ahead of a visa run you’ve already organised, you could be held hostage to your bank login by the ‘verification text to a mobile number you don’t have’ scenario, or your Airbnb or House Sitting job or other accommodation cancels on you – the night you arrive.

 (Yes these have all happened to me).